dwave-examples/job-shop-scheduling-cqm/README.md

-[Job shop scheduling](https://en.wikipedia.org/wiki/Job-shop_scheduling) is an optimization problem where the goal is to schedule jobs on a certain number of machines according to a process order.
-The objective is to minimize the total hours that takes to process all the jobs on all machines.
+[Job shop scheduling](https://en.wikipedia.org/wiki/Job-shop_scheduling) is an optimization problem where the goal is to schedule jobs on a certain number of machines according to a process order for each job.
+The objective is to minimize the length of schedule also called make-span, or completion time of the last task of all jobs.

-This example demonstrates a means of formulating and optimizing Job Shop Scheduling for a set of jobs that should be processed on a certain of machines according to a process order and duration.
-This is done using [constrained quadratic model]( https://docs.ocean.dwavesys.com/en/stable/concepts/cqm.html#cqm-sdk) (CQM) that can be solved using the D-Wave CQM solver.
+This example demonstrates a means of formulating and optimizing Job Shop Scheduling using [constrained quadratic model]( https://docs.ocean.dwavesys.com/en/stable/concepts/cqm.html#cqm-sdk) (CQM) that can be solved using the D-Wave CQM solver.